Shanibudi/ECMP-Performance-on-Fat-Tree-Networks/README.md

 python fattree_ecmp_sim.py
 ```

-The script uses a fixed Fat-Tree with k = 4 and a fixed random seed for reproducibility.
+The script uses a fixed random seed for reproducibility.

 After execution, the following figures will be generated in the ```plots/``` directory: